Updated Feb 19, 2026

 Higher Conversion Rates

-Adalo’s platform makes it simple to deploy your app as a Progressive Web App or natively to iOS and Android, all without the need for rebuilding, ensuring your notifications reach users seamlessly across devices.
+Adalo's platform makes it simple to deploy your app as a Progressive Web App or natively to iOS and Android, all without the need for rebuilding.
+This ensures your notifications reach users seamlessly across devices, and with unlimited usage on all plans, you won't face unexpected charges as your notification volume grows.

 How to Set Up Push Notifications with Adalo

-Adalo makes it straightforward to integrate push notifications into your app.
+Adalo makes it straightforward to build a mobile app and integrate push notifications.
 The process involves three main steps: building your app, publishing it to app stores, and setting up the notification system.
-Let’s break it down.
+Let's break it down.

 Building and Publishing Your App